 If you’ve been following my tweets, then you know that I haven’t been doing a lot of CCIE studying.
 For about three weeks last month, I tried to finish my Openfiler + ESXi (vSphere Hypervisor) home project.
-Obviously, it wasn’t three straight weeks worth of time – few hours per day/night.
-I’ve been very excited with this home project and I’ve already put off another mini-project that I have to do – which is to install my Samsung 128GB SSD drive and drive caddy to replace my optical drive for extra HDD space on my mid-2009 15″ MacBook Pro.
+Obviously, it wasn’t three straight weeks worth of time – a few hours per day/night.
+I’ve been very excited about this home project and I’ve already put off another mini-project that I have to do – which is to install my Samsung 128GB SSD drive and drive caddy to replace my optical drive for extra HDD space on my mid-2009 15″ MacBook Pro.

 Anyway, if you’ve been researching for whitebox builds then you’ve probably have seen people using Mac Mini as their ESXi host.
 I’ve considered running ESXi on Apple Mac Mini since others have successfully done it using this guide, but I’ve decided against it.
 The form factor of Mac Mini is hands down a good feature to have, but there are some limitations to it that may not work for the future growth of my home network and my need to play with different technologies outside Cisco.